Abu Musab al-Zarqawi: Post-Zarqawi Iraq environment

 By late 2007, violent and indiscriminate attacks directed by AQI against Iraqi civilians had severely damaged their image and caused the loss of support among the population, isolating the group.
 In a major blow to AQI, thousands of former Sunni militants that previously fought along with the group started to actively fight AQI and also work with the American and Iraqi forces, starting with the creation of the Anbar Awakening Council, so called because of its Anbar origins.
 The group spread to all Sunni cities and communities and some Shiite areas and adopted the broader name Sons of Iraq.
 The Sons of Iraq was instrumental in giving tips to coalition forces about weapons caches and militants resulting in the destruction of over 2,500 weapons caches and over 800 militants being killed or captured.
-In addition, the 30,000 strong U.S. troop surge supplied military planners with more manpower for operations targeting Al-Qaeda in Iraq, The Mujahadeen Shura Council, Ansar Al-Sunnah and other terrorist groups.
+In addition, the 30,000 strong U.S. troop surge supplied military planners with more manpower for operations targeting AQI, MSC, Ansar Al-Sunnah, and other terrorist groups.
 The resulting events led to dozens of high-level AQI leaders being captured or killed.
 Al-Qaeda seemed to have lost its foothold in Iraq and appeared to be severely crippled due to its lack of vast weapons caches, leaders, safe havens, and Iraqis willing to support them.
-Accordingly, the bounty issued for Abu Ayyub-al-Masri, aka Abu Hamza al-Muhajer was eventually cut from $5 million down to a mere $100,000 in April 2008.
+Accordingly, the bounty issued for Abu Ayyub-al-Masri was eventually cut from $5 million down to a mere $100,000 in April 2008.

 On January 8 and 28, 2008, Iraqi and U.S. forces launched Operation Phantom Phoenix and the Nineveh campaign (aka the Mosul Campaign) killing and capturing over 4,600 militants, and locating and destroying over 3,000 weapons caches, effectively leaving AQI with one last major insurgent stronghold—Diyala.
-On July 29, 2008, Iraqi, U.S. and Sons Of Iraq forces launched Operation Augurs of Prosperity in Diyala Governorate and surrounding areas to clear AQI out of its last stronghold.
+On July 29, 2008, Iraqi, U.S. and Sons of Iraq forces launched Operation Augurs of Prosperity in Diyala Governorate and surrounding areas to clear AQI out of its last stronghold.
 Two operations had already been launched in Diyala with mixed results, and this campaign was expected to face fierce resistance.
 The resulting operation left over 500 weapons caches destroyed and five militants killed; 483 militants were captured due to the lack of resistance from the insurgent forces.
-Twenty four high-level AQI terrorists were killed or captured in the campaign.
+Twenty four high-level AQI terrorists were killed or captured.